cfpwastaken/serversystem-old/README.md

 1. Clone the repo: `git clone https://github.com/cfpwastaken/serversystem`
 2. Flood your harddrive with useless stuff: `npm i`
 3. Make sure you have MySQL installed
+4. Import the serversystem.sql file into your MySQL server.
-4. Create a .env file and type this into the file:
+5. Create a .env file and type this into the file:

    ```dotenv
    TOKEN=yourdiscordtokenhere